Newar people: Life-cycle ceremonies

-For a female child, Ihi (Ehee)(ईहि) short for Ihipaa (Eheepā)(ईहिपा) (Marriage) is performed between the ages of five to nine.
-It is a ceremony in which pre-adolescent girls are "married" to the bael fruit (wood apple), which is a symbol of the god Vishnu.
-It is believed that if the girl's husband dies later in her life, she is not considered a widow because she is married to Vishnu, and so already has a husband that is believed to be still alive.
+For a female child, Ihi (Ehee)(ईहि) short for Ihipaa (Eheepā)(ईहिपा) (Marriage) is performed between the ages of five and nine.
+It is a ceremony in which pre-adolescent girls are "married" to the bael fruit (wood apple), which is a symbol of the god Shiva.
+It is believed that if the girl's husband dies later in her life, she is not considered a widow because she is married to Shiva, and so already has a husband that is believed to be still alive.